Matías Masiero

-Matías Nicolás Masiero Balas ([maˈti.as maˈsjeɾo]; born 15 January 1988, in Montevideo) is an Uruguayan footballer currently playing for Villa Teresa.
+Matías Nicolás Masiero Balas ([maˈti.as maˈsjeɾo]; born 15 January 1988, in Montevideo) is an Uruguayan former footballer who played as an attacking midfielder.

 Club careers

 In 2006, he began his career at first division club Central Español.
 He following year he was sold to Italian club Genoa but shortly after he was loaned to play in Serie B with Pisa.
 In 2009, he returned to Uruguay and joined C.A.
 Bella Vista.

-Masiero moved to Chinese Super League side Hangzhou Greentown on a one-year loan deal in January 2011.
+Masiero moved to Chinese Super League side Hangzhou Greentown on a one-year loan deal from Unión Española in January 2011.